-NOTE: You cannot mirror a fast port onto a slower port.
-For example, if you try to mirror the traffic from a 100 Mbps port onto a 10 Mbps port, this can cause throughput problems.
-The port you are copying frames from should always support an equal or lower speed than the port to which you are sending the copies.
+NOTE: A fast port cannot be mirrored onto a slower port.
+For example, trying to mirror the traffic from a 100 Mbps port onto a 10 Mbps port can cause throughput problems.
+The port which frames are being copied from should always support an equal or lower speed than the port to which copies are being sent.
 In addition, the target port for the mirroring cannot be a member of a trunk group.
 Please note a target port and a source port cannot be the same port.